Conditions on practising certificates and registration

-A condition will be reconsidered on your next annual application for practising certificate or registration.
+When you apply for replacement of your PC or renewal of your registration, and you already have a condition imposed, we will reconsider if it needs to remain on your PC or registration.
 It is not uncommon for conditions to be re-imposed for two or three years, possibly longer.
 Our decision will depend on the particular circumstances and whether we consider conditions remain necessary in the public interest.
-We may also impose new conditions – even part way through the practice year.
+We may also impose new conditions – even part way through the practising year.

 A decision to impose a condition may be published.

 What conditions mean to you

 You have a duty to comply with any conditions we impose.
 If you fail to comply, we may take further regulatory action.

 You may be able to appeal our decision.